nehemiahlc/S3_Cloud_Uploader/README.md

 <local-file>: The path to the local file you want to upload.
 <destination-path>: The destination path in the S3 bucket.

+Note: You will have to manually add your bucket name to the script...

+Follow these steps

+nano uploadtos3.sh
+Then add your bucket name under the section: # Set S3 Bucket Name
+Save: Ctrl + O and then Ctrl + X to exit

 Examples:
 ./uploadtos3.sh ./example.txt uploads/